 Buzzers move very slowly when emerging, moving slowly up and down in the water column until conditions are right to hatch.
 A team of buzzers often consists of 3 buzzers, with the heaviest on the point.
 Never strip a team of buzzers, allow them to drift naturally, suspend them with a buoyant fly like a stimulator or Thingamabobber or cast, allow the team to drop below the feeding zone.
 Lift the rod tip slowly taking about 3 to 5 seconds to reach 60 degrees then lower the rod tip rapidly, take up the slack line and allow to drop again.
 The lift and drop slowly imitates the natural we are trying to imitate.
 Check our YouTube buzzer fishing techniques video or watch it below

 Using Buzzer Flies Advice Video

-We believe Trout buzzers are certainly one of the important flies in any stillwater fly fishermans box.
-Check out of video below on using buzzers and bloodworm fishing flies for trout, it has great tips and techniques for you to use when trout buzzer fishing.
+We believe Trout buzzers are certainly one of the important flies in any stillwater fly fishermans box when fishing for Rainbow Trout and Brown Trout.
+Check out our 14 minute educational video below on using buzzers fishing flies for trout, it has great tips and techniques for you to use when trout buzzer fishing.